Fire and rescue services

 Tick-borne ailments such as Lyme disease, Rocky Mountain spotted fever, Ehrlichiosis and Powassan virus are also prevalent.

-Check for ticks after being outdoors, especially in tall grasses and/or wooded areas.
+Check for ticks after being outdoors, especially in tall grasses and wooded areas.

 More information:

-While the standard of hospital and healthcare facilities in the US is similar to Australia, medical costs are significantly higher.
+While the standard of hospitals and healthcare facilities in the US is similar to Australia, medical costs are significantly higher.

-The Australian Government won’t cover these costs and there's no reciprocal health care agreement between Australia and the US.
-This means that you aren’t covered by Medicare in Australia.
+There's no reciprocal health care agreement between Australia and the US.
+This means that Australian Medicare doesn't cover you in the US.

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.